**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 5. Propose Goldmine

-• Explain how your skills and experience can benefit their upcoming projects, suggesting possible combined endeavor ideas or modalities you can solve problems they might face.
+• Explain how your skills and experience can benefit their upcoming projects, suggesting potential joint effort ideas or ways you can solve problems they might face.

 6. Testimonials and References